Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Abstract

 \section{Abstract}

-We introduce and experimentally demonstrate tag-based genetic regulation, a new genetic programming (GP) technique that allows evolving programs to dynamically adjust which code modules to express.
-Tags are evolvable labels that provide a flexible mechanism for referring to code modules.
-Tag-based genetic regulation extends existing tag-based naming schemes to allow programs to ``promote'' and ``repress'' code modules.
-This extension allows evolution to structure a program as a gene regulatory network where program modules are regulated based on instruction executions.
+We introduce and experimentally demonstrate the utility of tag-based genetic regulation, a new genetic programming (GP) technique that allows programs to dynamically adjust which code modules to express.
+Tags are evolvable labels that provide a flexible mechanism for referencing code modules.
+Tag-based genetic regulation extends existing tag-based naming schemes to allow programs to ``promote'' and ``repress'' code modules in order to alter expression patterns.
+This extension allows evolution to structure a program as a gene regulatory network where modules are regulated based on instruction executions.
 We demonstrate the functionality of tag-based regulation on a range of program synthesis problems.
-We find that tag-based regulation improves problem-solving performance on context-dependent problems; that is, problems where programs must adjust how they respond to current inputs based on prior inputs (\textit{i.e.}, current context).
-We also observe that our implementation of tag-based genetic regulation can impede adaptive evolution when expected outputs are not context-dependent (\textit{i.e.}, the correct response to a particular input remains static over time).
+We find that tag-based regulation improves problem-solving performance on context-dependent problems; that is, problems where programs must adjust how they respond to current inputs based on prior inputs.
+Indeed, the system could not evolve solutions to some context-dependent problems until regulation was added.
+Our implementation of tag-based genetic regulation is not universally beneficial, however.
+We identify scenarios where the correct response to a particular input never changes, rendering tag-based regulation an unneeded functionality that can sometimes impede adaptive evolution.
 Tag-based genetic regulation broadens our repertoire of techniques for evolving more dynamic genetic programs and can easily be incorporated into existing tag-enabled GP systems.